canonical/loki-k8s-operator/INTEGRATING.md

 For instance, a Grafana agent or Promtail charmed operator receiving logs from a workload and forwarding them to Loki.

-- `LogProxyConsumer`: This object can be used by any K8s charmed operator that needs to send log to Loki through a Log Proxy by implementing the consumer side of the `loki_push_api` relation interface.
+- `LogProxyConsumer`: This object may be used by any K8s charmed operator that wants to send logs to Loki through a log proxy by implementing the consumer side of the `loki_push_api` relation interface.
-When a relation with a Charmed Operator that implements the `LogProxyProvider` is established, this object injects and configure into the workload container a [Promtail binary](https://grafana.com/docs/loki/latest/clients/promtail/) that will send logs to Loki through a Log Proxy charmed operator.
+When a relation with a Charmed Operator implementing the `LogProxyProvider` is established, this object injects a [Promtail binary](https://grafana.com/docs/loki/latest/clients/promtail/) into the workload container.
+This binary will then send logs to Loki through the log proxy provider.